 Take Up Healthy Activities:

 Participating in healthy activities doesn’t mean that you have to sign up for a gym membership or Zumba classes.
-There are plenty of things you can do for free like going for daily 30-40 minute long walks in the nearby park.
+There are plenty of things you can do for free even during this time as long as your taking adequate precautions like maintaining social distancing and wearing mask – going for daily 30-40 minute long walks in the nearby park.
 If your city/town has a botanical garden, you could make a trip down there on the weekends and explore it on foot without shelling out a dime.
-Been meaning to catch up with your friends for a while?
-Call them over and bond over a friendly game of badminton, football, table tennis etc.

 These activities will cost you nothing but will raise your energy levels and help you burn those stubborn calories.